Updated November 12th, 2020

-The Las Vegas Strip bus, otherwise known as the Deuce, has become incredibly popular, partially because of its bargain fares, and partially because its large number of stops make it very convenient for you to hop on or off just outside the door of almost every hotel and casino on the Strip.
+The Las Vegas Strip bus, otherwise known as the Deuce, has become incredibly popular, all because its bargain fares, and a large number of stops that makes it very convenient for you to hop on or off just outside the door of almost every hotel and casino on the Strip.

 The stops are slightly different based on whether you’re going south (towards Mandalay Bay or the airport), or North, (towards the Stratosphere or old downtown Las Vegas).

-Starting from Fremont Street (old downtown Las Vegas) on the North, the Deuce travels Las Vegas Boulevard all the way south, 8 miles, to the Town Square Mall, about two miles south of Mandalay Bay.
+Starting from Fremont Street (old downtown Las Vegas) on the North, the Deuce travels Las Vegas Boulevard all the way south, ten miles, to the Las Vegas South Premium Outlets mall, which is about 3 miles south of Mandalay Bay.

 (Go here for the list of prices for passes on the Deuce).

-Here are the bus stops for the southbound Deuce.
-All of the bus stops are on the west side of Las Vegas Boulevard (The Caesars Palace, Bellagio, Aria, Excalibur Luxor side).
+All of the bus stops going south are on the west side of Las Vegas Boulevard (The Caesars Palace, Bellagio, Aria, Excalibur and Luxor side).

-In parentheses I’ve put the major hotel or attraction close to the stop.
+Here are the exact stops.
+In parentheses I’ve put the major hotel or attraction close to each stop.

 – Fremont Street (Old Downtown Las Vegas)

-– Hoover Avenue (This is the stop where you’ll want to get off if you want to see the “Pawn Stars” location.
-It’s just a block north of this bus stop.)
+– E. Bonneville Transit Center – (This is the stop where you’ll want to get off if you want to see the “Pawn Stars” location.
+It’s a 1/3rd mile walk east, or about six or seven minutes.)

 – Charleston Boulevard